 I believe in Inbox Zero.
 I always have, even before I knew it was a “thing.”
-That why I’m sharing how I get rid of email clutter.
+That’s why I’m sharing how I get rid of email clutter.

 Inbox zero, for the uninitiated, means that you have NO emails in your inbox.
-In my case, that means that every email has been been taken care of, deleted, and/or filed away appropriately.
+In my case, that means that every email has been addressed, deleted, and/or filed away appropriately.
 An inbox without any emails in it is a beautiful thing, and I strive for it.
 Not every day, but at least once a week.

 It was important to keep on top of my emails when I was working a fast-paced job as an insurance broker.
 It’s important for me to keep on top of all the emails coming in from the kids’ school, from sports teams, and from family.
 And more than ever, it’s important for me to keep on top of my business-related emails (which come from blog readers, customers, PR firms, and everyone else you can ever imagine!).

 Staying on top of my emails isn’t easy, though, and if you’ve ever sent me an email…you might already know this.
 I feel like I’m always running a few days behind!
 On some days, I feel like my emails are multiplying like Gremlins…and an inbox full of emails (junk mail or not!) is super stressful.

 Here’s how I get rid of my email clutter and how I stay on top of my email:

 If you have a crazy amount of emails that you need to sort through, start with the oldest.
 And honestly…if you have months’ and months’ worth of emails that are backed up in your inbox, it’s okay to delete them.
 No one is expecting a response months after they sent you an email.